plurid/plurid/docs/CONTROL_SURFACE.md

         zoomMin: 0.1, zoomMax: 4,   // scale range
         dollyLimitFraction: 0.6,    // the pivot stops this fraction of `perspective` from the eye
         orbitPivot: 'cursor',       // 'cursor' | 'selection' | 'view' — what an orbit rotates about
+        onClose: 'parent',          // 'parent' | 'stay' — where the camera goes when the plane IN VIEW closes
         motion: { duration: 380, easing: 'out-cubic', reducedMotion: 'respect' },
         home: 'v2|…',               // the Home viewpoint (default: the initial camera)
         presets: { overview: '0,0,0,0,0,0.5' },